Esimorp/assessment-frontend-2019/README.md

 # DoctorWorld Frontend Test Assignment

-You should spend no more than **4 hours** on this test assignment.

-When you are done with the test, please send a link to your repo to your recruiter.
-Thank you for your time and interest in Slate!
+When you are done with the test, please send a link to your repo to me.
+Thank you for your time!

 ## Description